-We see in these verses that Paul, in referring to the name of Jesus (Yeshua) as “the name that is above every name,” it’s not that the name of Jesus is above the name YHWH—but revealing Jesus to be YHWH, and declaring His name to be the equivalent of that name.
+We see in these verses that Paul, in referring to the name of Jesus (Yeshua) as “the name that is above every name,” it’s not that the name of Jesus is above the name YHWH—but revealing Jesus to be YHWH, and declaring His name to be the equivalent of that name (Jn 17:11).
 Paul is revealing that in the gospel era in which we live, the name of Jesus is to be given the same honor that was given to the name of YHWH under the Old Covenant.
 In other words, YHWH has revealed Himself in the person of Jesus, and has associated the name of Jesus with His personal name.

 I believe it’s the will of YHWH that in the New Covenant era, the name of Jesus is to be prominent as the “name that is above every name,” because Jesus said that we’re to give the same honor to Him as we give to the Father (Jn 5:23).
 This is confirmed by the fact that Jesus also said that the “Spirit of truth” would glorify Him (Jn 16:13-14).
 In glorifying Jesus, YHWH is being glorified.

 Therefore, I believe it’s an appropriate practice for modern translations to continue to follow the traditional pattern of using LORD for YHWH in the Old Testament.
-Or perhaps even better, put YHWH in parentheses in order to be recognized.
-I think YHWH should be seen within the translation, instead of just a footnote or discussed in the preface.
+Or perhaps, put YHWH in parentheses in order to be recognized, instead of just a footnote or discussed in the preface.

 Is it wrong to use Yahweh in our Bible translations?
 No, I don’t believe so, because I know God honors those who honor Him (1 Sam 2:30), and scholars and translators are doing the best they can to ascertain the correct pronunciation of His personal name.
 On the other hand, I’m not sure it’s the most discerning way to go either—for three reasons: